 When and for how long?
 What were your impressions?

 MEDICALHISTORY

 Current State of Health:

 Latest complete physical examination date:

+Tatest complete physical examination date.

 Medication being taken, if any:

-Are you currently, or have you ever been, under the care of a doctor or therapist?
-Reason:
+Are you currently, or have you ever been, under the care of a doctor or therapist Reason: ?

 Any serious illness in your family?

+J